vkakuturu17/128H_final_project/README.md

 Test the model with predefined datasets by checking to see how accurate its predictions are.

 ## Possible Challenges:
-Some possible challenges we may encounter are our model overfitting the data leading to inaccurate predictions.
-Furthermore, as this is a complex project, we may get stuck while figuring out the best practice ways of implementing the model.
+Some possible challenges we may encounter are some of the ownership limitations in Rust, as we have previously implemented this algorithm in other languages, but never in a language as challening as Rust.